goharbor/harbor/contrib/helm/harbor/README.md

 set value of 'tlsCrt', 'tlsKey', 'caCrt'.
 The common name of the certificate must match your Harbor FQDN.

 Install the Harbor helm chart with a release name `my-release`:
 ```bash
 helm install . --debug --name my-release --set externalDomain=harbor.my.domain
 ```
+**Make sure** `harbor.my.domain` resolves to the K8s Ingress Controller IP on the machines where you run docker or access Harbor UI.
+You can add `harbor.my.domain` and IP mapping in the DNS server, or in /etc/hosts, or use the FQDN `harbor.<IP>.xip.io`.

 Follow the `NOTES` section in the command output to get Harbor admin password and **add Harbor root CA into docker trusted certificates**.

 The command deploys Harbor on the Kubernetes cluster in the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+The [configuration](#configuration) section lists the parameters that can be configured in values.yaml or via '--set' params during installation.

 > **Tip**: List all releases using `helm list`